hashkrish/se2001-notes/question_papers/24t2/endterm/set_1.md

 ### Explanation

 The command searches for regular .txt files in /home/user/docs modified within the last 5 days.
-From the ls -l output (current date Aug 16), the files from Aug 12–16 (summary.txt, notes.txt, plan.txt, draft.txt, final.txt) qualify, so the count is 5.
+From `ls -l` output (current date Aug 16), the files from Aug 12–16 (summary.txt, notes.txt, plan.txt, draft.txt, final.txt) qualify, so the count is 5.